 However, it's hitting 350 days, and they haven't mentioned any interest in renewing their subscription.
 Yikes.

 That's the perfect opportunity to send a renewal reminder email.
 There's a high possibility they simply forgot.
 Or, it could be that they're on the fence about it.
 Either way, a gentle reminder could steer them in the right direction.

 I hope everything is going well with you and that you've had a great year navigating your product.

-I'm looking forward to hearing from you.
+I look forward to hearing from you.

 13. Customer Referral Email Template

-Since I've loved getting to work with you these past few months, I was wondering if there was anyone you know who might benefit in a similar way.
+Since I've loved getting to work with you these past few months, I was wondering if there was anyone you know who might benefit in a similar way?
 It would be a pleasure to help them achieve their goals.